Luk-kar/Natural-Language-to-SQL-Converter/README.md

 - **Backend Optimization:** Profile and reduce CPU/memory usage during LLM inference and database queries.
 - **Production Hardening:** Improve security, error handling, and user experience for real-world deployments.
 - **Streamlined Setup:** Automate and simplify installation, configuration, and deployment.

+## Acknowledgments 👍

+- Special thanks to **[Larry Greski](https://github.com/lgreski)** for curating and sharing the [Pokémon dataset](https://github.com/lgreski/pokemonData/blob/master/Pokemon.csv), which was used for demonstration and development purposes in this project.

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.